ipalermo/the-movie-db/README.md

 The Movie DB
 ===========================================================

-This is an Android app that interacts with the TMDB API (http://developers.themoviedb.org/). sample app that uses Android Architecture Components with Dagger 2.
+This is an Android app that interacts with the TMDB API (http://developers.themoviedb.org/).
+It uses Android Architecture Components with Dagger 2.

-**NOTE** It is a relatively more complex and complete example so if you are not familiar with [Architecture Components][arch], you are highly recommended to check other examples in this repository first.

 Introduction
 -------------

 ### Functionality
 The app is composed of a single main screen where a list of popular movies is shown as soon as the app launches.
-The user hasthe possibility to search for a movie by keyword.
+The user has the possibility to search for a movie by keyword.
 The search is automatically executed while typing the search term.
 When the user continues typing, the old search is cancelled and a search for the new term is started.

 #### SearchFragment
 Allows you to search movies on TMDB.